fathers and sons - a memoir

 New Statesman

 The clarity of its lovingly drawn characters and landscapes mark it out as the work of a word-worshipping novelist.
-There is nothing prosaic about this memoir?immensely moving.
+There is nothing prosaic about this memoir, it's immensely moving.
 Any parents struggling with the psychological challenge of a trans teenager would benefit enormously from reading this bighearted book.

 The Big Issue